segreeeen/decoronizer/README.md

 ![DeCoronizer Logo](images/decoronizer-logo-128.png?raw=true "Title")

-DeCoronize is a Chromeplugin to Socially distances you from corona virus and fix a Website.
+DeCoronize is a Chrome Extension that socially distances you from corona virus and fixes websites.

 ## Why?

-We don't know why.

-If you see any point in this Plugin, please let us know.
+Just for fun.

 ## Download